rancher/os/docs/configuration/detailed-configuration/index.md

 ## Full Example of Default Configuration
 ---

-The full configurartion, including the built in default values in RancherOS can be viewed by running `rancherctl config export --full`.
+The full configurartion, including the built in default values in RancherOS can be viewed by running `ros config export --full`.
 Below is the output of the full yaml file.

 ```yaml